stefan-jeitler/change-blog/ReadMe.md

 ### Product

 A product is the software on which developers work.
-It has no end date, but it can be closed.
+It has no end date, but it can be freezed.
-By closing a product, you stop working on that software.
+By freezing a product, you stop working on that software.
 The product will still exist, but it becomes read-only with all its versions and change logs.

 ### Version